The 5 Late-Stage Buying Signals That Matter (and How to Action Them)

 • Your champion is stuck trying to push things forward without enough support.

-Without visibility, most sellers either overreact with pushy “just checking in” emails or underreact by waiting weeks, hoping activity returns.
-Both responses waste time and erode momentum.
+Without visibility into which it is, most reps either overreact – sending a string of pushy "just checking in" emails – or underreact, waiting weeks and hoping activity returns.
+Both responses waste time and erode the relationship.

 engagement drop screenshot

-• Time since last view: anything past 7–10 days with no activity in late-stage deals is a red flag.
+• Time since last view — in late-stage deals, anything past 7–10 days with no room activity is a signal worth acting on

 1. Re-engage with context.
 Instead of sending a vague nudge, tie your outreach to the last thing they viewed: